dotnet/AspNetCore.Docs/aspnet/mvc/overview/older-versions/hands-on-labs/aspnet-mvc-4-models-and-data-access.md

 >
 > This lab walks you through the enhancements and new features previously described by applying minor changes to a sample Web application provided in the Source folder.
 >
-> All sample code and snippets are included in the Web Camps Training Kit, available at [https://www.microsoft.com/download/29843](https://www.microsoft.com/download/29843).
+> All sample code and snippets are included in the Web Camps Training Kit, available at [Microsoft-Web/WebCampTrainingKit Releases](https://aka.ms/webcamps-training-kit).
+The project specific to this lab is available at [ASP.NET MVC 4 Models and Data Access](https://github.com/Microsoft-Web/HOL-MVC4ModelsAndDataAccess).

 In **ASP.NET MVC Fundamentals** Hands-on Lab, you have been passing hard-coded data from the Controllers to the View templates.
 But, in order to build a real Web application, you might want to use a real database.